-- 7.1 As highlighted in the Integrated Sustainability Appraisal (ISA), it is asserted that the site is deemed compatible with Strategic Policy SP3 of the revised LDP which seeks to ensure the provision of growth and development is directed to sustainable locations in accordance with the spatial framework. - 7.2 Given its siting immediately adjacent to the village of Pontyberem which is classed as a Tier 2 Service Centre and its proximity to nearby villages such as Bancffosfelen, Tumble and Drefach, ISA Objective 1 (Sustainable Development) is satisfied in this instance. - 7.3 As illustrated on the indicative plan below (Figure vii), the site can potentially accommodate eight dwellings which would equate to 4 dwellings either side of Greenfield Terrace.
+- 7.1 As highlighted in the Integrated Sustainability Appraisal (ISA), it is asserted that the site is deemed compatible with Strategic Policy SP3 of the revised LDP which seeks to ensure the provision of growth and development is directed to sustainable locations in accordance with the spatial framework. - 7.2 Given its proximity to Rhydargaeau, which is identified as a Cluster 1, Tier 3 Sustainable Village within the Settlement Framework, together with the fact that it is only 3 miles north of Carmarthen, ISA Objective 1 (Sustainable Development) is satisfied in this instance. - 7.3 As illustrated on the plan below (Figure vi), the site is directly related to the identified settlement of Rhydargaeau, therefore, represents a sustainable location.